aleksandersousa/google-translate-api-nodejs/README.md

         ], //synonyms only avaible for shorter querys "originalResponse": [] //google original json response is an nested array too big to put here.
     }

+**- WARNING: _parallel requests cannot be made because it's necessary to wait for selenium load the page to jsdom scrape the json file.
+Wait to the request finish for the correct result._**